brookisme/gitnb/README.md

      else:

-# Lets save those changes to our nbpy.py file.
-# "gitnb update" updates your tracked files
+# we now use 'gitnb update' to update the tracked files
+# this creates a new nbpy.py version and adds the changes
+# to the git repo
 test|master $ gitnb update

-# now we can see the bug fixes with "git diff"
+# now we can see the bug fixes with 'git diff'
 test|master $ git diff
 diff --git a/nbpy/A_BUGGY_NOTEBOOK.nbpy.py b/nbpy/A_BUGGY_NOTEBOOK.nbpy.py
 index e80204b..955b359 100644